What do you do if you’re a full-grown man who’s not a dancer and not Korean? You join forces with your friends to form a K-pop boy band, of course.

 Even though it was pretty silly and all done in the spirit of fun, taking part in this helped push me to try something that was admittedly a little scary.
 We might not have been great dancers or performers, but we worked together and got better as a group.
 I think those lessons are important takeaways.
 I also got to check off one of my life goals, which was to perform a choreographed group dance in front of an audience.

-The video below is from Blonde and Powerful’s first performance at the Vera Project.
+The video above is from Blonde and Powerful’s first performance at the Vera Project.

 Editor’s note: This whole thing began as a part of a performance at a youth arts showcase.
 We were fully aware of our limitations… well, most of us were.